fjallemark/TimetablePlanningApp/Readme.md

 Regions defines what geographical area the shadow station represents of the 'outside world' in relation to the meeting layout.
 The *block planning* also consider the regions as destinations when a block ends at a shadow station and has *and beyond* checked.

+### Data Export
+Some station owners want data instead (or in supplement) of paper.
+The data export creates a CSV-file, with all trains passing the station, including all station notes.
+The output can be created in any supported language.

 ### Report Examples
 You will find examples of some reports (in English) [**here**](https://github.com/fjallemark/TimetablePlanningApp/tree/master/Examples).